Climate Action Network Latin America

 Climate Action Network Latin America (CAN-LA or CANLA) is a Latin American climate justice organisation.
 Founded in 2009 and based in Buenos Aires, it is the regional network of the Climate Action Network and considered a "node" helping to collaborate in the Latin American and Caribbean region.
 It links over 30 non-governmental organisations, which are engaged in climate justice issues and active against climate change (as of 25 April 2020).

 Structure

-The regional network is composed of more than 30 organizations from different countries in Latin America.
-Currently, it is coordinated by Alejandro Aleman from the Nicaraguan organisation Centro Humboldt (as of 25 April 2020).
+The regional network is composed of more than 70 organizations from different countries in Latin America.
 Within CAN International, there is a regional officer.
 At the moment Karla Maass hold this position (as of 25 April 2020).

 Member organisations of CAN-LA are located in: